 Following the completion of this offering, each non-employee director will receive an annual cash retainer of \$35,000 for serving on our board of directors, and the chairperson of our board of directors will receive an additional annual cash retainer of \$30,000.
-The chairperson of the audit committee of our board of directors will be entitled to an annual service retainer of \$15,000, and each other member of the audit committee will be entitled to an annual service retainer of \$10,000, and each other member of the compensation committee will be entitled to an annual service retainer of \$10,000, and each other member of the compensation committee will be entitled to an annual service retainer of \$5,000.
-The chairperson of the compensation committee will be entitled to an annual service retainer of \$5,000.
-The chairperson of the compensation committee will be entitled to an annual service retainer of \$6,000.
-The chairperson of the compensation committee will be entitled to an annual service retainer of \$6,000.
-The chairperson of the compensation committee will be entitled to an annual service retainer of \$8,000, and each other member of the compensation committee will be entitled to an annual service retainer of \$8,000, and each other member of the nominating and corporate governance committee will be entitled to an annual service retainer of \$4,000.
+The chairperson of the audit committee of our board of directors will be entitled to an annual service retainer of \$15,000, and each other member of the audit committee will be entitled to an annual service retainer of \$7,500.
+The chairperson of the compensation committee of our board of directors will be entitled to an annual service retainer of \$5,000.
+The chairperson of the nominating and corporate governance committee of our board of directors will be entitled to an annual service retainer of \$8,000, and each other member of the nominating and corporate governance committee will be entitled to an annual service retainer of \$4,000.
 All annual cash compensation amounts will be payable in equal quarterly installments in arrears, on the last day of each fiscal quarter for which the service occurred, pro-rated for any partial months of service.